Guide to the Henry S. Kaiser Jr. papers

 Language of materials: Collection materials are in English.

 Henry Kaiser was born in Fairbanks, Alaska in 1932.
-Born with a heart defect, he contracted tuberculosis in his late teens and spent three years in the Seward Sanitorium, from 1950 to 1953.
+Born with a heart defect, he contracted tuberculosis in his late teens and spent three years in the Seward Sanatorium, from 1950 to 1953.
 After his discharge from the sanitorium in 1953, he spent a semester at the University of Alaska in Fairbanks, and then hitchhiked to the Mayo Clinic in Rochester, Minnesota where he underwent surgery that corrected his heart defect.
 He graduated from the University of Alaska in 1960 with a degree in education, and later worked as an educator and for the Bureau of Indian Affairs.
+Kaiser also taught elementary school in Nenana and Ft.
+Richardson, and was an avid photographer.
 He died in Anchorage in 2011.

-Digitized copies: 276 of the images in the collection have been digitized and added to Alaska’s Digital Archives.
-Use search term Henry S. Kaiser Jr. to find images.
+Digitized copies: Select images in the collection have been digitized and added to Alaska’s Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.